nyh-workshop/pico-fmSynth/README.md

-# Raspberry Pico 2 Simple FM synth (Prototype Arduino Branch for RP2350)
+# Raspberry Pico 1 and 2 Simple FM synth (Arduino Branch for RP2040 and RP2350)

-This is a simple DX-9 style 6-channel FM synth for the Raspberry Pico 2.
+This is a simple DX-9 style 6-channel FM synth for the Raspberry Pico 1 and 2.

 Requirements:
 - Arduino IDE 2.3.2 and above